balena-io/docs/pages/faq/troubleshooting/troubleshooting.md

 #### Poor Power Supply
 If you have a screen attached to your Raspberry Pi and notice that there is a small flashing colorful square in the top right of the screen, it could be the case that your power supply or USB cable is not suitable.
 Take a look at the [Troubleshooting Power Problems](http://elinux.org/R-Pi_Troubleshooting#Troubleshooting_power_problems) on the Raspberry Pi wiki.
 Additionally, if the onboard `PWR` LED is flashing intermittently, this too could indicate issues with the power supply.

+## NVIDIA Jetson TX2

+### Unable to flash a board that was previously running L4T 28.x

+With {{ $names.os.lower }} 2.47, the [NVIDIA Tegra Linux Driver Package][l4t] (L4T) was upgraded to version 32.2 from a previous version of 28.x.
+Trying to flash a board that was previously running L4T 28.x with an SD card containing L4T 32.2 will fail.
+This failure happens because the new 32.2 kernel is incompatible with the NVIDIA eMMC partitions from L4T 28.x.

+To resolve, either:

+* Perform a [self-service update][self-service-update] to update {{ $names.os.lower }} to >=2.47.
+* Update the Tegra partitions on the eMMC by [downloading the L4T Driver Package][l4t-download] (BSP), unpack it, put the board in recovery mode and execute `sudo ./flash.sh jetson-tx2 mmcblk0p1`.
+Once this completes, you can reboot the board with the SD card inserted and flash the board as normal.
+You only need to perform this process once.

 ## Intel Edison

 ### Help, I want to restore my Edison to factory Yocto